 - The possibilities for the next level of marketing automation interest you and you want to be inspired

 - You unknowingly encounter a new data issue

-The latter situation often arises if you want to move quickly into email marketing.
+The third situation often arises if you want to move quickly into email marketing.
 Organisations that want to grow also unknowingly encounter new data issues.
 For example, read the case of Mijndomein.
 They realised an impressive 700% growth by using the Flow Builder, but not before some interesting data questions were answered.